Kernel methods for detecting coherent structures in dynamical data: Numerical results

 We generate 10000 uniformly distributed test points $ x_i $ in $ \inspace = [0, 20] \times [-3, 3] $ and then simulate their progression in time.
 For the computation of the coherent sets, we use only the start and end points of each trajectory, i.e., we define $ y_i = \Theta^\tau(x_i) $, where $ \Theta^\tau $ denotes the flow associated with the dynamical system.
 We set $ \tau = 40 $.
 From the vectors $ x_i $ and $ y_i $, we then compute the Gram matrices $ \gram[XX] $ and $ \gram[YY] $ using the same Gaussian kernel.
 Here, we define the bandwidth to be $ \sigma = 1 $ and the regularization parameter to be $ \varepsilon = 10^{-7} $.

 A few dominant eigenfunctions are shown in Figure~\ref{fig:BickleyCS}~(a)--(d).
 The first eigenfunction distinguishes between the top and bottom ``half'' and the second one between the middle part and the rest.
 The subsequent eigenfunctions pick up combinations of the vortices.
-Applying $ k $-means with $ k = 9 $ to the dominant eigenfunctions results in the coherent sets shown in Figure~\ref{fig:BickleyCS}~(e).
-This is consistent with the results presented in Ref.~\onlinecite{BK17:coherent}.
+Applying $ k $-means with $ k = 9 $ to the first $ 9 $ eigenfunctions results in the coherent sets shown in Figure~\ref{fig:BickleyCS}~(e).
+This is consistent with the results presented in Ref.~\onlinecite{BK17:coherent} as shown in Figure~\ref{fig:BickleyCS}~(f), where we apply space-time diffusion maps to the trajectory data (comprising 40 snapshots).
+While the results are qualitatively the same although kernel CCA uses only two snapshots, the coherent sets computed by our approach are less noisy, which might be due to the smoothing effects of the Gaussian kernel.

 Choosing a finite-dimensional feature space explicitly, as described in Section~\ref{ssec:Finite-dimensional feature space}, by selecting a set of radial basis functions whose centers are given by a regular grid leads to comparable results.
 Currently, only start and end points of trajectories are considered.
 As a result, points that drift apart and then reunite at time $ \tau $ would constitute coherent sets.
 Applying kernel CCA to less well-behaved systems might require more sophisticated kernels that take entire trajectories into account, e.g., by employing averaging techniques as suggested in~Ref.~\onlinecite{BK17:coherent}.